mail2thota/ansible_provision/ansible/README.md

 * It also configures the ansible call back plugin for foreman so that the software configuration management interaction between the bootstrap machine and the nodes can be known through foreman.

-* It also executes the playbook setup for ambari server and ambari agents which installs the ambari severs and agents according to the host group for the nodes.This can be also verified as below
+* It also executes the playbook setup for ambari which installs the ambari severs and agents according to the host group for the nodes.This can be also verified as below

 ```
 [root@foreman abbc]# ssh root@raul-ambariservers-ambariagents.eng.vmware.com